Izocel/TargetSweeper-360-Web/README.md

 You can try the TargetSweeper-360 Web client app live in your browser:

-👉 [GitHub Pages Demo](https://izocel.github.io/TargetSweeper-360-Web/) — This deployment is for demonstration purposes and allows you to interact with the client app without any setup.
+👉 [Demo](https://rvdprojects.synology.me:4173/) — This deployment is for demonstration purposes and allows you to interact with the client app without any setup.

 <p align="center">
    <a href="https://github.com/TargetSweeper-360-Web/TargetSweeper-360-Web/actions/workflows/deploy.yml">